bmwcarit/joynr/wiki/java.md

 }
 ```

-### Register provider in non-default backends
+### Register provider in custom backends

-If not specified otherwise, a new provider is registered only in the default backend (The first one
+If not specified otherwise, a new provider is registered in all known backends (defined by
-defined in `PROPERTY_GBIDS` [Joynr Java Settings](JavaSettings.md) at the clustercontroller).
+`PROPERTY_GBIDS` in [Joynr Java Settings](JavaSettings.md) at the cluster controller).
-To register a provider in different backends, the respective GBIDs have to be included by calling
+To register a provider only to a subset of the known backends, the custom **GBID**s have to be
-`withGbids(selectedGbids)` in the `ProviderRegistrar`.
-The global registration itself will be
+defined by calling `withGbids(selectedGbids)` in the `ProviderRegistrar`.
-performed by the clustercontroller via the GlobalCapabilitiesDirectory instance in the backend of
-the first provided **GBID**.
+The `selectedGbids` must contain a subset of the **GBID**s configured at the cluster controller.
+The global capabilities directory identified by the first selected **GBID** performs the
+registration.

 ```java
 ...